StackExchange/dnscontrol/docs/_providers/transip.md

 }
 ```

+### Access tokens

-Or you can choose to have an AccessToken as credential.
-These can be generated in the TransIP control panel and have a limited lifetime
+Or you can choose to have an `AccessToken` as credential.
+These can be generated in the [TransIP control panel](https://www.transip.nl/cp/account/api/) and have a limited lifetime

 ```json